lanxinger/usdpython/README.md

 After installation you can relocate the files.

 IMPORTANT!
-This version of USD Python tools uses Python 3.7.
-You can download and install Python 3.7.9 (recommended) from https://www.python.org/downloads/release/python-379/.
+This version of USD Python tools includes a precompiled USD library for **Python 3.7.9**.
+While the scripts have been updated to be compatible with newer Python 3 versions, running them requires either:
+    a) Installing and using Python 3.7.9 (recommended for using the included library: https://www.python.org/downloads/release/python-379/).
+    b) Compiling the USD library yourself against your desired Python 3 version.

 The easiest way to start using these command-line tools is to double-click `USD.command` in the Finder.
 This will open a Terminal window with all necessary environment variables set.